 STEP 2.)
 Grab your epoxy and your respirator.
 Review the instructions for your refinishing kit.
 Open up your epoxy and mix both parts according to the instructions (if you bought a two-part mix).
 Per the instructions, mix the two-part epoxy into one bucket, and mix thoroughly.

 STEP 3.)
 Transfer a small portion of your paint to an empty metal one-gallon paint can.
 Fasten the lid on the other container to keep it from drying out.

 If you plan on using a paint roller, pour the mixture into a paint tray.
 Remember that a rolled finish will look better, and the paint coating is easier to correct and smooth out on the downward motion while rolling.

 STEP 4.)
-Apply the first coat, thin and evenly – this will help it dry faster and more uniform.
+Apply the first coat thin and evenly – this will help it dry faster and more uniformly.
 If you see any bubbles, don’t feel inclined to fix them—most epoxies are self-leveling.